 The Family and Medical Law Act statute does not differentiate between non-work and work-related injuries.
 Therefore, a serious on-the-job injury that needs you to take leave for inpatient care will be covered by FMLA.

 You cannot retroactively designate the time you spend on workers’ compensation leave against your FMLA entitlement.
-If that scenario happens, a workers’ compensation lawyer is an ideal choice for legal assistance.
+If that scenario happens, our workers’ compensation attorneys are an ideal choice for legal assistance.

-While you can handle simple workers’ comp claims without an attorney, more complicated cases are best handled by an experienced lawyer.
-If any of the following describe your situation, contact our Joliet workers compensation attorneys right away:
+While you can handle simple workers’ comp claims without our workers’ compensation attorneys, more complicated cases are best handled by an experienced lawyer.
+If any of the following describe your situation, contact our Joliet workers’ compensation attorneys right away:

 - Your employer denied your claim